victorschlindwein/victorschlindwein/README.md

 # Hi there I'm Victor, but you call me Vitao. 👋

 - 🔭 Software Developer.
+- 📚 Here you gonna find my codes, projects, drafts and a lot of random stuff that I crated while was learning, thinking and having fun.
-- 🌱 Passion for coding and learning new stuff
+- 🌱 Growing knowledges.
-- 📖 Studying: .NET C#
+- 📖 Studying: .NET C#.

   <a href="https://github.com/victorschlindwein"></a>